Baldwon/academic-kickstart/content/authors/admin/_index.md

   #- course: PhD in Artificial Intelligence
   #  institution: Stanford University
   #  year: 2012
-  - course: MS in Integrated Circuits and VLSI Design
+  - course: M.S. in Integrated Circuits and VLSI Design
     institution: University of Michigan, Ann Arbor
     year: 2019.09 - 2021.04(expected)
-  - course: BS in Electronic Science and Technology
+  - course: B.Eng in Electronic Science and Technology
     institution: University of Electronic Science and Technology of China
     year: 2015.09 - 2019.06